nbiotcloud/ucdp-sv/CONTRIBUTING.md

 # CONTRIBUTING

-Please follow github workflow.
+Please follow the github workflow.
 Create a ticket and/or branch.
 Create a pull-request.

 ## Local Development